More Useful Information

 Lastly, something that might be of use to you is the Pathways Newsletter.
-I write a newsletter about five or six times a year, and have been writing the newsletter for more than twenty years.
-If you would like to be added to the mailing list, please send me an e mail at: firstname.lastname@example.org.
+I write a newsletter few times a year, and wrote the newsletter for twenty-five years.
+If you would like to be added to the mailing list, please send me an e mail at the clinic.
 There is no cost for the newsletter, nor will there ever be.

 "Pathways" is about personal growth and well-being in mind and spirit.
 It deals with issues of everyday life, often from a perspective that you may not have considered, but, which can have profound effects upon the way we see life's challenges and opportunities.
 If you read any issue of the "Pathways" newsletter, you will see articles that deal with issues like: